How To Invest in S&P 500 Stocks

 Considering that it reflects almost all the largest US stocks, it comes as no surprise that the S&P 500 index is often referred to as "the market" as a whole.

-Standard and Poor's index weights its components primarily by market capitalization - the total dollar market value of a publicly-traded company's outstanding stock shares.
+Standard and Poor's index weights its components primarily by market capitalization - the total dollar market value of a publicly-traded company's outstanding shares of stock.
 Also called the market cap, this equals the total number of a company's outstanding shares multiplied by the current share price.

-To qualify, an enterprise must have a market cap of at least $8.2 billion.
-Because the S&P 500 is capitalization-weighted, the largest stocks greatly influence both the index’s daily movements and its long-term performance.
+To qualify, an enterprise must have an unadjusted market cap of at least $14.6 billion.
+Because the S&P 500 index is capitalization-weighted, the largest stocks greatly influence the index’s daily movements and long-term performance.

-The ten biggest stocks account for 27% of the index's market value, and as of December 31, 2020, these are the top companies in the S&P 500 by market capitalization:
+The top 10 stocks account for 27.8% of the index's market value, and as of August 31, 2022, these are the top companies in the S&P 500 by market capitalization:

 - Apple (AAPL)